tamaja4160/Bank-statement-analyzer/README.md

 ### 3\.
 Analyze Bank Statements and Save Money

-Automatically track expenses, identify subscriptions, and find ways to save money.
+Simulate tracking expenses, identifying subscriptions, and finding ways to save money.
 Run the entire pipeline from data generation to analysis with a single command and view the results in an interactive dashboard.

 Access it under this address: http://localhost:8501/